Barprzykaza/Carsales/README.md

 # Carsales
-Fully responsive website, that allows users to list cars for sale.
+A fully responsive website that allows users to list cars for sale.
 The project is based on a database for storing information about listings and users.
+It includes features such as user authentication, detailed car descriptions, image uploads, and a search/filter system to help buyers find the right vehicle.
+Designed for a smooth user experience on all devices.

 Project preview: